5 Ways To Use AR and VR for Retail Training

 SHRM (Society for Human Resource Management) reports the average of a 60% turnover rate for retail employees.
 This is why it’s important to give your associates an engaging, immersive work experience from the beginning to get them on the floor faster and hopefully with your company long-term.

-Here are a few areas of training where VR and AR technology can be used:
+Here are a few areas of retail training that use VR and AR in learning and development.

 An important part of retail training is getting employees acquainted with the company, products, and branding…and doing it fast.
 Considering retail associates are client-facing merely a couple of days after getting hired, onboarding can be one of the most crucial parts of retail training.
 But isn’t onboarding typically filling out papers and attending orientation?
 That is one aspect of the employee onboarding program, but successful onboarding can be so much more than that.